Ronipp/Raspberry-pi-pico-Pill-dispenser/Log-Readme.md

     - 6: Dispenser was attempting to dispense pill 5
     - 7: Dispenser was attempting to dispense pill 6
     - 8: Dispenser was attempting to dispense pill 7
-    - 9: Dispenser was rotating to home position
-    - 10: Dispenser was doing calibration
+    - 9: Dispenser was doing calibration
-    - 11: Dispenser was doing half calibration
+    - 10: Dispenser was doing half calibration

 ### Bytes 2 and 3: `prevCalibStepCount`
 - **Purpose**: Stores the previous calibration step count.